-Complaints about our processes or about publication ethics will in the first instance be handled by the Editor responsible for the journal.
-If the Editor is the subject of the complaint, please approach the editorial and publishing management team by email to firstname.lastname@example.org.
+Complaints regarding our processes or publication ethics will initially be addressed by the journal's Editor.
+If the Editor is the subject of the complaint, contact the editorial and publishing management team at email@example.com.

-For complaints about publication ethics or scientific content, the Editor will follow guidelines published by the Committee on Publication Ethics.
-The Editor may request advice from the professional Research Integrity Group on difficult or complicated cases.
-The Editor then decides on a course of action and provides feedback to the complainant.
+For process-related complaints, the Editor will review and respond, incorporating feedback to guide improvements.
+Ethical or scientific content complaints will follow COPE guidelines, and the Editor may seek advice from expert advisors for complex cases.
+The Editor decides on a course of action and provides feedback to the complainant.

-If the complainant remains dissatisfied with the handling of their complaint, it will be escalated to the journal's editorial and publishing management team for investigation.
+If still dissatisfied, the complainant can escalate the issue to the journal's editorial and publishing management team for further investigation.